gefgu/100-days-of-code/log.md

 **Today's Progress**:

 - Kept working on my Facebook Clone.
-Now, there is a guest sign-in and users can make frienship requests and become friends.
+Now, there is a guest sign-in and users can make friendship requests and become friends.

+**Thoughts**:

+**Link(s) to work**:

+### Day 66: August 16th, 2022

+**Today's Progress**:

+- Did my second open source contribution: Fixed some styling problems for the @mat
+- Polished the friendship logic of my Facebook Clone.

 **Thoughts**: